 Learn more about STDs and adolescents

-- Check out OAH’s full library of federal adolescent health resources on reproductive health, in general, and specific to STDs.
+- Visit OAH’s full library of federal adolescent health resources on reproductive health and STDs.

 - Partners who get tested together can be confident about one another’s status, get treatment (if needed), and plan how to stay healthy.
 Healthfinder.gov has tips for how to start the conversation with your partner about STDs.

 - GYT.org, a site sponsored by the CDC and MTV, encourages teens to learn about and protect themselves from STDs, including HIV.